Australian billionaire moves to buy out Whitehaven Coal

 Tinkler, who recently moved to Singapore, would need backers for the Whitehaven bid and there is industry speculation he could seek a mix of partners, including coal customers and investment firms.
 He is being advised by Queen Street Capital, a boutique firm that he owns.

 Whitehaven has an off-take agreement with Japan's Electric power Development Co (J-Power) (9513.T), which recently bought a 10 percent stake in Whitehaven's Maules Creek project.
-The mine, the big prize in Whitehaven's takeover of Aston, is also 15 percent owned by Itochu Corp (8001.T).
+The mine is also 15 percent owned by Itochu Corp (8001.T).

-Other names mentioned as potential partners in a bid are investment firms Farallon Capital and its subsidiary Noonday Capital, which have worked with Tinkler in the past.

 Whitehaven's output is expected to rise from 6 million tonnes a year in 2012 to 25 million tonnes by 2016, when about 60 percent of output will be coking coal for steel mills.

-Whitehaven's shares jumped to a high of A$4.36 after the buyout approach was announced and closed up 4.5 percent at A$4.18, valuing the company at A$4.2 billion ($4.2 billion).
+Whitehaven's shares jumped to a high of A$4.36 after the buyout approach was announced and last traded up 5.8 percent at A$4.23.

-Ahead of the approach, the stock had slumped 23 percent since the takeover of Aston was sealed in early May.
-The fall is in line with other coal miners, like Yanzhou and Peabody, amid a drop in coal prices due to worries about soft Chinese growth.
+Tinkler in the past has worked with investment firms Farallon Capital and its subsidiary Noonday Capital. ($1 = 1.0102 Australian dollars)

 (Editing by Richard Pullin)